 Meet the Principal Investigator(s) for the project

 Dr Kate Hoskins - Kate is a Professor in Education with a focus on policy.
 Her research interests rest on the intersections between education and social policy, identity and inequalities in relation to early years, further and higher education.
-Her recent funded project with Professor Alice Bradbury examined the role of nursery schools in reducing the impact of socio-economic disadvantage in the early years sector.
-The findings confirm these settings are working in a hostile policy context and yet to the families they support, they are a frontline service, compensating for growing gaps in social welfare in the UK.
-She has published on inequalities in ECEC, with a focus on the role of policy in exacerbating these.
+Her current funded Froebel Trust project with Professor Emma Wainwright, Dr Utsa Mukherjee and Dr Yuwei Xu examines how low income families engage with Froebelian principles.
+She has published extensively on inequalities in ECEC, with a focus on the role of policy in exacerbating these.
 Kate's most recent research on social mobility with Professor Bernard Barker examines the role of the family in intra and inter-generational social movement.
 They take a unique genealogical approach to researching social mobility, using a university chemistry department as a case study to explore participants’ motives for pursuing a STEM undergraduate degree and the influences that have shaped them.
 Kate has recently completed a British Academy funded research project with Professor Marie-Pierre Moreau and Dr Ellen McHugh to examine the precarious transitions undertaken by doctoral researchers negotiating the shift to an academic post.
+Kate is a Co-Editor of the British Educational Research Journal (BERJ).

 Related Research Group(s)